 Babywearing can be a life saver.
 You can keep baby close while having two hands to move around the house.
 It’s also great for at the store when they are too little to sit in the basket…or if you just want to avoid those germy baskets.
 Bonus: Baby will often go to sleep in the carrier so you get some hands free time and baby gets a nap!
 Babywearing can also be great at parties or events as people are less likely to try to touch if they have to invade your personal space.

 No, my daughter is sadly not some child prodigy reading at 7 months old.
 However, she does enjoy when we read books.
 She likes to look at the pages and stare closely at the words, even though they have no meaning yet.
 They say it’s important for babies to hear lots of words so read away.
 Enjoy the fact that you get to choose the book and read a large variety.
 Before you know it your child will be demanding you read the same one over and over again.

 Hold them while they sleep

 You can’t spoil an infant.
-If you have the time hold them for naps sometimes, do it!
+If you have the time, hold them for naps sometimes!
 Enjoy the sweet snuggles because soon they won’t want to snuggle with you anymore.
 Soon when you want to cuddle they’ll push you away.
 Infancy is short lived and you can’t get the time back so make every moment count.

 Enjoy making some great memories with your little one.
 Babies are hard work but it’s a short season in life and will be over before you know it.